ADD & ADHD

 - Daily Routines – Set up predictable rituals at home to help your child know what to expect.
 Hang up a schedule for your child to view, allowing her to see what time she is waking up each morning, doing homework, bathing, mealtimes, and going to bed.
 Keep afterschool activities to a minimum to avoid overwhelming the child.

-Parents, therapists, doctors, and teachers can all band together to supply the child with the tools he needs to manage his symptoms.
-In the end, they will feel more self-control and confidence as he learns to succeed without complete reliance on medication.
+Parents, therapists, doctors, and teachers can all band together to supply the child with the tools he or she needs to manage their symptoms.
+In the end, they will feel more self-control and confidence as they learn to succeed without complete reliance on medication.